UtbOvertorneaPM/EquipmentManagementSystem/README.md

 6. Create a table called `users`

     a.
-Using the CLI, first select the database by using the command `use YOURDATABASENAMEHERE;`, then paste the commands in the box below
+If you are using the CLI, first select the database by using the command `use YOURDATABASENAMEHERE;`, then paste the commands in the box below
     ```
     create table users (
     id int not null auto_increment,